kerneljack/grails-deploy/README.md

 We use 2 separate Git repositories and a **control** application written in Python to accomplish this.
 So altogether we have:

-* Grails app repository
+* Grails App Repository
-* Deployment control app repository
+* Deployment Control App Repository
-* Deployment Control Python app
+* Deployment Control Python App

 ### 1. Grails App Repository